VISEGRAD BLOG: Victorious at home, Orban faces deeper isolation abroad

 “EU institutions are not going to back down suddenly,” Freudenstein told the DGAP webinar.
 “There will be continual pushback.”

-“There are political reasons to take time to give Hungary the recovery fund money,” Milan Nic, senior fellow at the Alfred von Oppenheim Centre for European Policy Studies, told bne IntelliNews in an interview. “[Hungary’s stance on Russia] will make it more difficult for EU net payers to approve it.”
+“There are political reasons to take time to give Hungary the recovery fund money,” Milan Nic, senior fellow at DGAP, told bne IntelliNews in an interview. “[Hungary’s stance on Russia] will make it more difficult for EU net payers to approve it.”

-But at the same time, the EU needs to keep Orban on board during the Ukraine conflict to maintain pressure on Putin, and is therefore unlikely to ramp up the conflict.
+But at the same time, the EU needs to keep Orban on board during the Ukraine conflict to maintain pressure on Putin.

 Some EU leaders, notably President Emmanuel Macron of France, may be prepared to do a deal with Orban in order to enable the EU to pursue a united foreign policy, argued Professor Jan-Werner Muller in the Princeton webinar.
 “Orban has lost Central Europe.
 But it might not matter if Western European leaders go soft on Hungary or have too much on their plates to get involved,” he said.